HamidMusayev/Algorithms/README.md

 - **[Bucket Sort](Algorithms/SortAlgorithms/BucketSort.md)** – O(n²) in worst case, but O(n + k) when the input is uniformly distributed.
 - **[Shell Sort](Algorithms/SortAlgorithms/ShellSort.md)** – O(n log n) in the best case, an improved version of insertion sort with diminishing increments.

-Let me know if you need help creating or editing these Markdown files for your repository!

 ---

 ### **3. Graph Algorithms** 🌐